jnj3uf212121/AzureSOC/README.md

 ## Metrics After Hardening / Security Controls

-The following table shows the metrics we measured in our environment for another 24 hours, but after we have applied security controls:
+The following table shows the metrics we measured in our environment for another one week, but after we have applied security controls:
 Start Time 2023-10-28 8:55
 Stop Time	2023-11-03 8:55